Myanmar executes four democracy activists, drawing condemnation and outrage | Law-Order

 - Myanmar

-The men had been held in the colonial-era Insein prison and a person with knowledge of the events said their families visited the prison last Friday.
-Only one relative was allowed to speak to the detainees via the Zoom online platform, said the person.
-Myanmar's state media on Monday reported the executions had taken place and junta spokesman Zaw Min Tun later confirmed the executions to Voice of Myanmar.
-Neither gave any details about when the executions occurred.
+The men had been held in the colonial-era Insein prison and a person with knowledge of the events said their families visited it last Friday.
+Only one relative was allowed to speak to the detainees via the Zoom online platform, the source added.
+Myanmar's state media reported the executions on Monday and junta spokesman Zaw Min Tun later confirmed the executions to the Voice of Myanmar.
+Neither gave details of timing.

 Previous executions in Myanmar have been by hanging.
 An activist group, the Assistance Association of Political Prisoners (AAPP), said Myanmar's last judicial executions were in the late 1980s.